objectbox/objectbox-sync-examples/tasks/server-docker/README.md

     cp /src/objectbox-model.json /src/sync-server-config.json /data/
 ```

-We run the container attaching the `sync-server-data` volume and publishing the required ports,
+Then run a container using the Sync server image.
+Attach the created `sync-server-data` volume and publish ports `9999` for the Sync protocol and `9980` for Admin:

 ```batch
 REM Windows Batch Script